massgov/mayflower-patternlab/README.md

 See [/docs/deploy.md](https://github.com/massgov/mayflower/blob/master/docs/deploy.md) for steps on [deploying development work to a Mayflower fork's Github Pages](https://github.com/massgov/mayflower/blob/master/docs/deploy.md#developer-deployment) as well as [production release deployment](https://github.com/massgov/mayflower/blob/master/docs/deploy.md#release-deployment).

-### Mayflower Artifacts
+## Mayflower Artifacts
-Tagged releases are automatically (via CircleCI) deployed to the [Mayflower Artifacts](https://github.com/palantirnet/mayflower-artifacts) repo for consumption by the Palantir team.
-Tags should follow [semantic versioning](https://github.com/sindresorhus/semver-regex) conventions.
+Some Mass Digital Services projects (i.e. [massgov/mass](https://github.com/massgov/mass)) use twig templates for markup in addition to the static css, js, + icon assets from Mayflower.
+To establish that dependency, those projects point their dependency manager (i.e. [composer](https://getcomposer.org/doc/00-intro.md)) to the [Mayflower Artifacts](https://github.com/palantirnet/mayflower-artifacts) repository which consists of these assets.

-In order to be deployed, tags must follow the format: `#.#.#-optionalword-optionalword`.
+Tagged releases from Mayflower are automatically (via CircleCI) deployed to the Mayflower Artifacts repository.
+Tags should follow [semantic versioning](https://github.com/sindresorhus/semver-regex) conventions and must follow the format: `#.#.#-optionalword-optionalword`.

 If you do not see your tag being deployed:
 1. Make sure your tag name is unique.